dragonrossa/Warehouse/Warehouse/Content/readme/Readme.txt

 13.10 New Access view for Admin

 13.10 Taskbar for every user - by access rights - needs to login to check

+16.10 Procurement - on behalf of request create PDF and download it, example is in folder PDFfiles